iollmann/AIRandomForDnD/README.md

 - `generator.c`: The core RNG logic and distribution verifier.
 - `reader.c`: A lightweight utility for developers to pull values from the generated table.
 - `test.c` : Some test code to verify uniform distrubtion and table values are between [1,N] as desired.
+- 'AIRandom.h' : Expose C implementation for testing.
+Could be used as a library in a App, but I am not sure why you would bother.
 - `fair_dice.md`: The output file containing the 500-unit sequence and AI instructions.

 ## Mathematical Mapping